Ranaahmedit/DEPI-project/README.md

 # Jenkins Pipeline for Deploying Nginx web app on EKS

-This project demonstrates deploying an Nginx web app to an AWS Elastic Kubernetes Service (EKS) cluster using Jenkins.
+This project demonstrates how to deploy an Nginx web app to an AWS Elastic Kubernetes Service (EKS) cluster using Jenkins.

-## Steps
+## Steps:

 ### 1. Create an EC2 Key Pair
 - Generate an EC2 key pair to securely access the EC2 instances for the Jenkins server and other resources.